GrzechuG/UniversalDropdownMenu/README.md

  The results are redirected to stdout.

-### The menu.h C library:
+### The menu.h C++ library:
 This is the library that can be imported simply by using:

          #include "menu.h"

-It can be used by calling menu(int action), where action can be:
+It can be used by calling myMenu menu(int action), where action can be:
         {LEFT=1, RIGHT=0, GO_INTO=2, GO_BACK=3};

+ The function returns a struct, containing current menu state.
+It has following parameters:

+     string title;
+     unsigned int selected_option;
+     vector <string> options;

+ That can be accessed as follows:

+     myMenu m = menu(LEFT);
+     m.title;
+     m.selected_option;
+     m.options;

  If there is an option that is a menu "dead end", meaning it does not lead to another option listing,

 Function that is being run after node selection should be set using: